stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 ## Completeness And Pertinence

 It is very difficult to have a complete picture of the software.
 Another issue occurs when software developers collect too many irrelevant requirements.
 Requirements must be accurate, complete and pertinent.

+## RE Definition Breakdown

+The RE definition can be broken down as follows:

+1. RE is a set of activities
+2. Communication is as important as analysis
+3. Quality means fitness-for-purpose (must understand software purpose)
+4. Designers need to know how and where the system will be used
+5. RE is split between needs and what is possible
+6. Successful RE depends on identifying all stakeholders